rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHDMIIn/ds-hdmi-in_L3_Test-Procedure.md

 - Port select Confirmation:

   - Test will check the status of the port selected.
-  - If port selected and supplied port argument is same then mark the step as PASS
+  - If port selected and supplied port argument are same then mark the step as PASS
-  - If  port selected and supplied port argument is not same then  mark the step as FAIL
+  - If  port selected and supplied port argument are not same then  mark the step as FAIL

 - Repeat for All Ports: